THE INTERNET OF THINGS

 The Internet of Things is the concept of connecting devices with the Internet, allowing them to collect and share data that would otherwise be scattered and disorganized in a shared environment.
 The IoT can facilitate the efficiency and quality of information circulation so it’s widely applied to all kinds of markets including logistics, manufacturing, health care, smart workplaces and smart homes.

 Humanity’s accelerating digital transformation and incoming fourth industrial revolution are two of the main forces driving the growth of the IoT market.
 An increasing amount of businesses want to build smart environments and smart factories.
-IoT devices will help manage supply chains to optimize production flow and sensors measuring variables such as temperature and humidity to proper diagnose and detect potential anomalies.
+IoT devices will help manage supply chains to optimize production flow and sensors measuring variables such as temperature and humidity to properly diagnose and detect potential anomalies.
 People also seek to use IoT devices to automate the electronic appliances and control systems in their homes.
 All these changes bring about considerable growth in the IoT market.

 The IoT can be categorized into two main sections – edge devices and cloud services.
-Edge devices refer to entry points into a network such as routers, computers, webcams; while cloud services are known as online data transition, storage, authentication and the other functions in available and accessible pools.
+Edge devices refer to entry points into a network such as routers, computers, webcams, while cloud services are known as online data transition, storage, authentication and other functions in available and accessible pools.
 The market for edge devices is projected to grow by a CAGR of 21.5% between 2017 to 2025, reaching a value of $80.8 billion USD by 2025.
-Meanwhile the market for cloud services is expected to grow by a CAGR of 24.1% and hit $13.6 billion USD by 2025.
+Meanwhile, the market for cloud services is expected to grow by a CAGR of 24.1% and hit $13.6 billion USD by 2025.

 Ref: Mordor Intelligence, Allied market research, Cision PR news